nbessi/odoo_new_api_guideline/source/environment.rst

 Chain of Browse_null
 ####################

-!!Subject to changes!!

-Empty relation now return Null Value.
+Empty relation now returns an empty RecordSet.

 In the new API if you chain a relation with many empty relation.
-Each relation will be chained and a Null should be return at the end.
+Each relation will be chained and an empty RecordSet should be return at the end.

 Environment
 ===========